numpy/numpy/doc/source/reference/c-api.generalized-ufuncs.rst

 There is a general need for looping over not only functions on scalars but also over functions on vectors (or arrays).
-This concept is realized in Numpy by generalizing the universal functions (ufuncs).
+This concept is realized in NumPy by generalizing the universal functions (ufuncs).
 In regular ufuncs, the elementary function is limited to element-by-element operations, whereas the generalized version (gufuncs) supports "sub-array" by "sub-array" operations.
 The Perl vector library PDL